shehabadel/Wallety/README.md

 # wallety

-A virtual wallet for tracking your income and expenses.
+A virtual wallet to track your income and expenses.

 ## Getting Started